See my dedicated copywriting page here: Richmond Copywriting

 What exactly is copywriting or ‘content creation’?

 ‘Copy’ is the printed words that make up a page or paragraph of text and so ‘copywriting’ is the art of supplying these words.
-It’s just words – used in the right place, in the right order.
+There is a subtle difference between content writing and copywriting: with copywriting one is generally persuading; content writing is explaining.
+In both cases, it’s words – used in the right place, in the right order.

 Anyone can write, right?